 Louisiana Nursing Programs and Degrees Guide

 The following guide is designed to provide prospective nursing students with important information on the many nursing programs, including profiles of specific programs in Louisiana, offered in the state.
 Louisiana’s colleges and universities provide students with the opportunity to concentrate in such areas as psychiatric nurse practitioner, nursing educator, family nurse practitioner, nursing administration, and clinical nurse specialist.
 Sometimes, however, students need more flexibility than a traditional degree program affords.
-Online universities, such as the University of Phoenix, allow students flexibility in earning a bachelor’s or a master’s degree in nursing while students have the ability to complete clinical rotations close to home.
+Online programs can allow students flexibility in earning a bachelor’s or a master’s degree in nursing with the ability to complete clinical rotations close to home.

 - 15 colleges and universities offer a bachelor’s degree in nursing.

-Continue reading below where you will find profiles of several of the undergraduate and graduate nursing programs available in Louisiana.
+Continue reading below where you will find more in-depth information about undergraduate and graduate nursing programs available in Louisiana.

 Students who want to earn a Bachelor of Science in Nursing (BSN) at Louisiana State University, New Orleans, must first complete all required general college coursework and prerequisites before applying to the nursing major.
 Nursing majors typically begin the nursing curriculum in the spring semester of the sophomore year with coursework throughout the next two and a half years focusing on pharmacology, adult health nursing, child health nursing, critical care nursing, and gerontology.
 Students must complete 120 credits, typically over four years, to fulfill degree requirements.
 Graduates of the program are qualified to sit for the National Council Licensure Examination (NCLEX).